The Last Spritz

 Beach Walk

-Beach Walk shares DNA with the contents of a well-packed beach bag — bergamot, coconut, and white musk that lands almost indistinguishable from mid-tier sunscreen.
+Beach Walk shares DNA with the contents of a well-packed beach bag — bergamot, coconut milk, and musk that lands almost indistinguishable from mid-tier sunscreen.
 That's not an insult.
 When you're already wearing SPF 50, you want a cologne that layers with it instead of fighting it, and Beach Walk threads that needle better than anything else on this list.

 The heliotrope-rose heart keeps it from tipping into pure suntan oil territory — there's actual floral structure underneath the coconut, which is why it reads as a cologne and not a body spray.
 It's also genuinely unisex in a way most beach picks aren't; it works on anyone who's spent the day near water.